Egyptian algebra: Fractions

 Known mathematical texts show that scribes used (least) common multiples to turn problems with fractions into problems using integers.
 The multiplicative factors were often recorded in red ink and are referred to as Red auxiliary numbers.

 Aha problems, linear equations and false position

 Aha problems involve finding unknown quantities (referred to as Aha) if the sum of the quantity and part(s) of it are given.
-The Rhind Mathematical Papyrus also contains four of these type of problems.
+The Rhind Mathematical Papyrus also contains four of these types of problems.
 Problems 1, 19, and 25 of the Moscow Papyrus are Aha problems.
-Problem 19 asks one to calculate a quantity taken 1 and ½ times and added to 4 to make 10.
+Problem 19 asks one to calculate a quantity taken 1 and one-half times and added to 4 to make 10.
 In modern mathematical notation, this linear equation is represented:

 Solving these Aha problems involves a technique called method of false position.
 The technique is also called the method of false assumption.
 The scribe would substitute an initial guess of the answer into the problem.
 The solution using the false assumption would be proportional to the actual answer, and the scribe would find the answer by using this ratio.